Where can you buy biodegradable glitter for festivals?

 Traditional, non-biodegradable glitter is a microplastic.
 It’s really bad for the environment and has now been banned from loads of festivals, including Glastonbury.
 There’s even a petition to ban it nationally.

-The festival ban applies to glitter sold on-site so security won’t be searching your bags for the stuff, but if you’re bringing your own make sure it’s biodegradable.
+The festival ban applies to glitter sold on-site, so security won’t be searching your bags for the stuff, but if you’re bringing your own make sure it’s biodegradable.

 Most glitter sold in shops is plastic coated with aluminium and will remain in the fields and environment without breaking down, posing a danger to wildlife.
 It’s also important you buy cosmetic glitter, as glitter meant for arts and crafts will have sharp edges which can damage your skin and injure your eyes.